albertomh/DepositDuck-api/README.md

 And the following top-level modules:

-- `dependables`: callables to be used with FastAPI's Dependency Injection system.
+- `dependables`: callables to be used with FastAPI's dependency injection system.
 - `main`: application entrypoint, defines FastAPI apps and attaches routers to these.
 - `settings`: application configuration driven by environment variables from a dotenv file.
 - `utils`: functions with limited scope that are useful throughout the application.